One Christmas I Dined Alone

 A month before Christmas ’76 I hired on as a writer for a small newspaper in Burien WA, 20 miles south of Seattle.
-Burien, a slow-life bedroom community that fed the newly awakening Seattle metro.
-I was a reporter with flair for soft news, features — and I was the new guy.
+Back then Burien was a slow-life bedroom community that fed the newly awakening Seattle metro.
+I was a reporter with flair for soft news, features — and I was the new guy from The South.
 My editor was Ed Penhale, a skinny guy with Woody Allen lips and a scraggly beard.
 Penhale was a Live Free or Die New Hampshirean with a big heart and a quick laugh.
 I enjoyed working with him and he was a very competent editor.

 And editor Penhale, God love him, was a music freak—a progressive post hippy brainiac from the Woodstock era who still clung to the best of the flower power ethos.
 He’d been given a set of tickets for dinner and a performance at Seattle’s old Pioneer Bank, a 19-century architectural relic that had survived both fire and quake.
 The building sat amid the concrete tats of other times in the Northwest.
 Downtown Seattle — cool place if you like architecture and history.
 I did and I do.

 Penhale knew I’d be alone that Christmas.
 New to Northwest and new to my job, I’d had little time to make new friends, and the ones I’d begun to regard kindly were leaving for home and holiday.
 So before he took wing, Penhale gave me those tickets for a Christmas Eve repast — drinks, dinner and a ticket to see jazz violinist Joe Venuti downstairs at the Pioneer Bank.
 This, by the way, compliments of the news edit desk.